scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 supported, such as error estimation, by way of techniques such as cross-validation and confusion matrices.
 In fact, one particularly effective learning experience revolved around the following challenge.
-Using their favorite technique, can the student find a two dimensional plot of the data where the positive and negative reviews are separated.
+Using their favorite technique the student is asked to find a two dimensional plot of the data where the positive and negative reviews are separated.
 While easy to state, practitioners of natural language processing will recognize that actually solving the problem is exceptionally difficult, and the instructors admit that they are not in possession of an actual solution.
 For some students this may be